fastqe/fastqe/paper.md

 $ fastqe --custom custom.txt  sample.50bp.filtered.fastq.gz
 sample.50bp.filtered.fastq.gz	mean (custom)	🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥇 🥈
 ```
+Other options include log files, ignoring sequences below a minimum length from the statistics, and suppressing header output.
+See `fastqe --help` for full details.

 # Conclusion

 FASTQE is a software tool that serves both a practical and educational purpose.
 It can be adapted for many purposes.
-A resource on sequence quality suitable for high school and undergraduate students has also been developed [@jacques], and it has also been used in short courses and bioinformatics training [@batut].
+A resource on sequence quality suitable for high school and undergraduate students has also been developed [@jacques], and it has also been used in short courses and bioinformatics training [@batut] in [Galaxy](https://usegalaxy.org).
+Future development includes an enhanced HTML output format for better integration with browser accesible tools such as Galaxy.
 Everyone knows that using emoji to visualise biological sequencing data is a silly idea.
 We have shown here that maybe it isn’t as silly as it sounds.

 # Acknowledgements